TheEgghead27/Eggbot/README.md

 ## Commands
 e!help: help

-e!about: about the speaking/first mentioned user
+e!about {OPTIONAL: @user or user id}: about the speaking/tagged user

 e!test_args {arguments}: list of args